MonaSolutions/MonaServer/doc/database.rst

 .. note::

-    The entire database is readed at MonaServer's start.
+    The entire database is readed at MonaServer's start so you must take care of memory limits.

 .. _LUA: http://www.lua.org/